euhfs/CatchTheStars/README.md

 5. Choose the .exe file you downloaded to add it to the exclusion list.

-This will prevent your antivirus from flagging the file
+This will prevent your antivirus from flagging the file.